Oyola1987/gulp.resize.image/README.md

 # Gulp resize image
- Task width prompt based on gulp to resize images
+ Task with prompt based on gulp to resize images

 #### Installation